tefkah/thesis-writing/Transitions From Continuity to the Discrete Are Not Possible.md

 ctime: 20201221125304
 ---

-# Transitions From Continuity to the Discrete Are Not Possible

 The one recurring theme in my research interests seems to be that reasoning with, arguing over, and utilizing "discrete" concepts which are ultimately defined in a ()presumably) continuous spacetime always leads to either a contradiction or confusion about what is being argued about.
 Examples I encountered include:

 - the distinction between science and psuedoscience (Popper, Kuhn)